rryqszq4/ngx-php/README.md

 What's different with official php
 ----------------------------------
-* Global variable is unsafe
+* Global variable is unsafe in per request
-* Static variable of a class is unsafe
+* Static variable of a class is unsafe in per request
 * Do not design singleton mode
-* Native operation io function will block nginx
+* The native IO function works fine, but it slows down nginx

 Requirement
 -----------